Gold ink pooling into the shape of light on a dark ground

 Setting up your collection

 The tracker is tied to your account, so the collection page asks you to sign in first.
-A signed-out visit goes straight to the login page and returns you to your collection once you are in.
+A signed-out visit goes straight to the login page and brings you back to your collection once you're in.
 From there the whole interaction is a quantity.
 Each card carries a small stepper for every finish it was printed in, and changes save on their own a moment after you stop clicking.
-A count stepped down to zero simply drops off the list.
+Step a count down to zero and the card just drops off the list.

-Finishes are tracked separately because they are separate physical cards with separate prices.
+We track finishes separately because they're separate physical cards with separate prices.
 Most cards come as the familiar pair of a Normal printing and a Foil, so they carry two counts.
 Enchanted cards are printed only as holofoils, so they carry a single Holofoil count.
 A small number of printings sell in three finishes, Normal, Cold Foil, and Holofoil, and those show all three rows.

-If your collection already lives somewhere else, you do not have to retype it.
-The page imports a CSV in the Dreamborn export format and merges it into what you have already logged: cards in the file get the file's counts, and cards the file never mentions are left alone.
-A matching export button sends your collection back out as a CSV whenever you want it, so the data is never trapped here.
+If your collection already lives somewhere else, you don't have to retype it.
+The page imports a CSV in the Dreamborn export format and merges it into what you've already logged: cards in the file get the file's counts, and cards the file never mentions are left alone.
+A matching export button sends your collection back out as a CSV whenever you want, so your data is never trapped here.

 Set progress

 At the top of the collection page, next to the value figures, sits a set completion readout.
 Pick a set from the selector, or leave it on all sets, and it shows how many distinct cards from that set you own against how many the set printed, with a progress bar to match.
-Completion counts cards rather than copies.
+Completion counts cards, not copies.
 One copy in any finish marks a card as collected, so finishing a set and assembling playsets stay two separate projects.

-The same progress follows you to /sets.
-Signed in, every set on that page carries its own collected bar, which turns the sets index into a one-screen answer to which sets are nearly done and which you have barely touched.
-It is also the natural place to decide where the next batch of singles should come from.
+The same progress follows you to the set hub.
+Signed in, every set on that page carries its own collected bar, which turns the sets index into a one-screen answer to which sets are nearly done and which you've barely touched.
+It's also the natural place to decide where the next batch of singles should come from.

-One deliberate detail: the percentage is floored instead of rounded up.
-Owning 199 cards of a 200-card set reads as 99 percent, because a set is not complete until it is complete.
+One deliberate detail: the percentage is floored, not rounded up.
+Owning 199 cards of a 200-card set reads as 99 percent, because a set isn't complete until it's complete.

 Value awareness without price-watching